RoboCAP: Robotic Classification and Precision Pouring of Diverse Liquids and Granular Media with Capacitive Sensing: Pouring Estimation and Control

 \subsubsection{PWP Model Outputs}

 The first output of the PWP model is the predicted change in weight from the pouring container, $\Delta\hat{w}$, for each window.
-The predicted total weight poured from the container, $\hat{w}$, at each timestep $t$, is equal to the cumulative sum of $\Delta\hat{w}$ for all windows from the start of the pouring trajectory up to the current timestep $t_0:t$.
+The predicted total weight, $\hat{w}$, at each timestep $t$, is equal to the cumulative sum of $\Delta\hat{w}$ for all windows from the start of the pouring trajectory up to the current timestep $t_0:t$.
 The cumulative ground truth weight poured from the container, $w$, at each timestep sampled from the scale at 10~Hz, is linearly interpolated to match the frequency of capacitance measurements.

 Since we cannot directly measure the total weight of the substance as it leaves the \textit{pouring container}, we instead must measure the total weight in the \textit{target container} using a scale.
+Given the impulse induced by a falling substance will cause a certain amount of deviation between the reading of the weighing scale and the actual value, (1) we use a low pass filter to smooth the training weight data; (2) due to the momentum of falling substances, the measured weight will typically decrease slightly at the end of a pour (see Fig. \ref{fig:weight}); and we remove the effect of momentum by setting $w_{t-1s}$ $ \leftarrow $ $w_t$ whenever the measured weight has decreased at time $t$ (i.e. $w_t$ $<$ $w_{t-1s}$).
+We set a 1 second threshold to account for only momentum and not noise in the scale.
 The time delay between when the substance leaves the lip of the pouring container and when it reaches the target container introduces some ambiguity in computing the ground truth change in weight from the pouring container $\Delta{w}$, at a given timestep $t$.
 To account for this delay, which is different for each substance and is also dependent on the distance between the lip of the container and the scale, we include two learned outputs in the PWP model, offset\_start, $O_S$, and offset\_end, $O_E$, for each $h=0.1$s window of data. $O_S$ accounts for the time delay between the weight measurements and capacitance signals at the beginning of each window while $O_E$ accounts for the time delay at the end.
 Thus, we can define the change in the ground truth weight at a particular time $t$ as $\Delta w = w_{t + h + O_E} - w_{t + O_S}$.